Booker T. Jones

 BOOKER T. JONES - 60 YEARS OF GREEN ONIONS

 “Green Onions” is an instrumental composition recorded in 1962 by Booker T. & the M.G.’s.
-Described as “one of the most popular instrumental rock and soul songs ever” and as one of “the most popular R&B instrumentals of its era”,] the tune is a twelve-bar blues with a rippling Hammond M3 organ line by Booker T. that he wrote when he was 17, although the actual recording was largely improvised in the studio.
+Described as “one of the most popular instrumental rock and soul songs ever,” (AllMusic) and as one of “the most popular R&B instrumentals of its era,” (OffBeat) the tune is a twelve-bar blues with a rippling Hammond M3 organ line by Booker T. that he wrote when he was 17, although the actual recording was largely improvised in the studio.

 The track was originally issued in May 1962 on the Volt label (a subsidiary of Stax Records) as the B-side of “Behave Yourself” on Volt 102; it was quickly reissued in August 1962 as the A-side of Stax 127, and it also appeared on the album Green Onions that same year.
 The organ sound of the song became a feature of the “Memphis soul” sound.

-Booker T Jones is a Rock and Roll Hall of Fame inductee, GRAMMY Lifetime Achievement Award recipient, four-time GRAMMY winner and arguably the most famous Hammond B3 player in history.
-As leader of the legendary Booker T and the MGs, this pillar of soul music collaborated with Otis Redding, Albert King, and more during his tenure at Stax Records.
-Since then, Booker has lent his trademark keyboard chops to and produced classic albums such as Willie Nelson’s multi-platinum hit Stardust and Bill Withers’ Just As I Am featuring the hit song “Ain’t No Sunshine”.
+Booker T. Jones is a Rock and Roll Hall of Fame inductee, Grammy Lifetime Achievement Award recipient, four-time Grammy-Award winner, Memphis Music Hall of Fame inductee and arguably the most famous Hammond B-3 player in history.
+As leader of the legendary Booker T. & the M.G.’s, this pillar of soul music collaborated with Otis Redding, Albert King, and more during his tenure at Stax Records.
+Since then, Booker has lent his trademark keyboard chops to and produced classic albums such as Willie Nelson’s multi-platinum hit Stardust and Bill Withers’ Just As I Am featuring the hit song “Ain’t No Sunshine.”